 - referring it to presbytery for mediation

-- referring it back to the Complaints Officer to appoint a Disciplinary Commission
+- referring it back to the Legal and Compliance Director to appoint a Disciplinary Commission

 - referring it to the New Zealand Police.